What do a honey badger, a great white shark, and a successful online business owner all have in common? Tenacity.

 - Write thank you notes.
 Think of all the people who've helped you get to where you are, and take a moment to pen them a note of gratitude.
 Not only will this exercise get the good feelings flowing, but it'll remind you of how much support you have on your side.

 - Do a content audit.
-Take stock of the content on your website, in your product descriptions, newsletters and elsewhere.
+Take stock of the content on your website, product descriptions, newsletters, and elsewhere.
 Not only will it give you a clear idea of what exactly you have on your website, but it can help break it down into manageable chunks.

 Thankfully, we all have what it takes to be tenacious.
 You can always build up your resolve using some of the tips above, but don't forget that it's been there all along.
 As always, if you have other tips or tricks on persevering, feel free to share them in the comment box below.